domiac/MilkyWayManagement/README.md

 # MilkyWayManagement

 ## Current state DELETE LATER WHEN FINE TUNING:
 MilkyWayManagement is in a good state.
 The Main functions are working well.
 The Database needs some tweaking for example if a user is trying to create a same named user it increments the running id without creating the user.
 This might create problems with overhang in larger projects.
-I need to finish the admin interface of adding "funds".
-Then last step is to add a calculator for a certain timeperiod which will simulate the gains for each user.
+Need to fix the admin feature registration feature.
+And finish the fund simulation.
+Then the program is finished.

 ## AI in this project
 I have used Claude.ai and chatgpt in creating this read.me file and with help on the templates.
 It was used to fix hidden inputs in the register file.
+It was also used in fixing / finding a bug on the watchlist page.
+Especially figuring out the way of having 2 different post's in one page.
+It was also used in watchlist routes fixing accoring to the bug fixes found in the template.
 I did not find any guidelines into LLM's so that's the reasoning for these fixes.

 ## Description